-Assistant Professor, Undergraduate Program Director, Science & Technology Studies
+Assistant Professor, Undergraduate Program Director, Science and Technology Studies

 Raquel Velho is a sociologist of science and technology.
 Her research intersects the field of Science and Technology Studies (particularly Infrastructure Studies) with research in Disability Studies.
 She focuses on the development of large technological systems, especially transport infrastructures, and the work undertaken by marginalized communities to mold these networks.